boloto1979/boloto1979.github.io/_posts/2023-10-31-remote-injection.md

 ---
 layout: post
 title: Remote Process Injection
-description: "emote process injection is a technique used by attackers to execute malicious code in remote processes with the goal of gaining control or unauthorized access to target systems or servers.
+description: "remote process injection is a technique used by attackers to execute malicious code in remote processes with the goal of gaining control or unauthorized access to target systems or servers.
 This technique poses a significant threat to information security."
 ---

 ## Objectives of Remote Process Injection